lucasjoliveau/doc/en/applications/finance/accounting/vendor_bills/deferred_expenses.md

 the form.
 Clicking on a model button fills out the form according to that model.

-![Deferred Expense model button in Odoo Accounting](../../../../_images/deferred_expenses08.png)
+![Deferred Expense model button in Konvergo ERP Accounting](../../../../_images/deferred_expenses08.png)

 ## Automate the Deferred Expenses